Living with

 See If You Qualify

-If heart failure is affecting your daily life, you may qualify for the ALLAY-HF Clinical Study.
+If heart failure is affecting your daily life, you may qualify for the ALLAY Clinical Program.
 The study is evaluating the Alleviant System - an investigational, non-surgical treatment designed to improve heart failure symptoms without leaving a permanent implant in the heart.

-To see if you might qualify for the ALLAY-HF Clinical Study, and to get connected directly with your local study center to learn more, please take the questionnaire below.
+Complete the questionnaire below to see if you might qualify for the ALLAY Clinical Program, and to get connected directly with your local study center to learn more.

-2. Hasenfuß G, Hayward C, Burkhoff D, Silvestry FE, McKenzie S, Gustafsson F, Malek F, Van der Heyden J, Lang I, Petrie MC, Cleland JG, Leon M, Kaye DM; REDUCE LAP-HF study investigators.
-A transcatheter intracardiac shunt device for heart failure with preserved ejection fraction (REDUCE LAP-HF): a multicentre, open-label, single-arm, phase 1 trial.
+4. Hasenfuß G, Hayward C, Burkhoff D, Silvestry FE, McKenzie S, Gustafsson F, Malek F, Van der Heyden J, Lang I, Petrie MC, Cleland JG, Leon M, Kaye DM; REDUCE LAP-HF study investigators.
+A transcatheter intracardiac shunt device for heart failure with preserved ejection fraction (REDUCE LAP-HF): a multicentre, open-label, single-arm, phase I trial.
 Lancet.
-2016;387(10025):1298-304.
+2016, vol. 387, no. 10025, pp. 1298-304.

-3. ALLEVIATE-HF-1 and HF-2 Clinical Studies.
+7. ALLEVIATE-HF-1, -HF-2 and -HFrEF Clinical Studies.
 Data on file at Alleviant Medical.